centau/vide/docs/tut/crash-course/8-property-binding.md

 Explicitly creating effects to update properties can become verbose when there are a lot of properties to update.
 Vide provides a way to *implicitly* create an effect to update properties on source update.
-This is also known as *property binding*, since changes to a source will automatically update the property.

 ```lua
 local create = vide.create